googleapis/google-cloud-ruby/RELEASING.md

 1. After your pull request has passed all checks and been approved by reviewers, **Squash and merge** it.
 This will trigger a build on [Kokoro](#Checking-the-status-of-Kokoro-builds), which will create the [release](https://github.com/googleapis/google-cloud-ruby/releases) and build and push the gem to [rubygems](https://rubygems.org/).
 If yoshi-automation reports a failure creating the [release](https://github.com/googleapis/google-cloud-ruby/releases), file a bug on [releasetool's issue tracker](https://github.com/googleapis/releasetool/issues), and [write the release manually](writing-a-release-manually).
 If yoshi-automation reports that the release build has failed, follow [these steps](#Checking-the-status-of-Kokoro-builds), selecting the Kokoro build titled "Kokoro - Release".

 1. If everything has gone successfully, [yoshi-automation](https://github.com/yoshi-automation) will post twice on the merged PR.
 Once to provide the status and link for the [release](https://github.com/googleapis/google-cloud-ruby/releases), and again to provide the status of the task to publish to [rubygems](https://rubygems.org/).
+At this point, please delete the branch created by releasetool in step 11(iv).

 1. Verify the [release](https://github.com/googleapis/google-cloud-ruby/releases), making sure that it fits the format of other releases, mirrors the changelog, is tagged to the appropriate commit hash, and is for the correct version.